CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 23. Crouch bases may only have a total of 5 zigzag turns.

 24. One ways are not allowed, this includes both one way see through props and one way shooting.
+Models head glitching through a prop still counts as a one way!

 25. Sitting on a No-Collided prop to force yourself into someone's base will result in a permanent ban!
 Staff will count this as exploiting.